 This provides a listing of the vegetable, fruit, flower, herb, and farm seed lines they offer, with links to full listings for each line.
 Their key growing information pages provide the essential crop-by-crop sowing, planting, and growing steps you need to get started.

-Women Who Farm Strong women of sustainable agriculture.
-Imagine an organic farming revolution.
-One that builds soil rather than depletes it and saves seed rather than destroys it.
+Women Who Farm is comprised of strong women supporting sustainable agriculture.
+Imagine an organic farming revolution, one that builds soil rather than depletes it and saves seed rather than destroying them.

 Attainable Sustainable Learn all about the lost art of self-reliance.
-Browse hundreds of DIY articles and tutorials for recipes, canning, gardening, and livestock management that will make you an expert at self-reliant living.
+Browse hundreds of DIY articles and tutorials on recipes, canning, gardening, and livestock management that will make you an expert at self-reliant living.

 Does Free Seed Project provide seeds to people outside of the USA?